How the TowerBells Website is maintained

 Data loader

 The in-memory table contains all of the condensed technical information found in the flat file, some of it converted from character strings to integers.
-This table also has forward and backward pointers which connect all of the rows which describe a particular tower bell instrument, with each row describing a particular stage in the instrument's history.
+This table also has forward and backward pointers which connect all of the rows which describe a particular tower bell instrument, with each row describing a particular phase in the instrument's history.
 The newest (or only) row for a particular instrument always describes its present (or last known) configuration, and is considered the primary record; other rows are secondary to it, in reverse chronological order.

 One of the on-disk temporary data structures is a sequential list of the condensed technical information records found in the flat file, in un-converted form.
 The in-memory table has pointers to the records in this list, which are used to produce Condensed Information Listing (CIL) reports.